denten/denten.github.io/_includes/CV/08-service.md

   Language Workshop (2017, 2018).
 - Knowledge design consulting for Diller Scofidio + Renfro (2017).
 - 2 years as a managing editor of *Modernism/Modernity*.
-- 5+ years application development (Microsoft).
+- 5+ years application development (Microsoft, Windows Group).
-- 5+ years web design with an emphasis on content management systems (clients include General Motors, The Greening of Detroit, MRI, MSU Libraries and Computing Provost).
+- 5+ years user interface design with an emphasis on content management systems (clients include General Motors, The Greening of Detroit, MRI, MSU Libraries and Computing Provost).
-- 2+ years desktop publishing as editor/researcher for Physician's Press.
+- 2+ years desktop publishing as assistant editor/researcher for Physician's Press.